Achronus/rl_atari_games/README.md

 4. Run the `jupyter-lab` command to start JupyterLab and access the Jupyter Notebook named `rl_with_atari.ipynb`, or run the `main.py` file.

     _(Note)_ running the `main.py` file will train the models.
 It is advised to examine this file before running it.

-## Versions

-The repository versions are stored within separate branches.
-From newest to oldest:

-- Main (stable - v3)
-- Curiosity (v4 - Curiosity IM + previous - _in development!_)
-- RQDN (v3 - RDQN and PPO)
-- PPO  (v2 - DQN and PPO)
-- DQN  (v1 - Only DQN)

-_(Note)_ newer versions may contain refactors that are not in older branches.